ArvindnathThakur/aws-learnings/IAM/Readme.md

  - Allows for Active Directory and SAML integration
  - Use existing identities to log in to AWS and 3rd party applications.
  - Can be used for account level persmissions

+## IAM Security Tools
+### IAM Credentials Report
+* Account level
+* Lists all account's users and their statuses.

+### IAM Access Advisor
+* User level
+* Lists the service permission granted to a user and when the services were last accessed.
+*